-In fact, I didn’t grow up making or eating biscuits.
-You’d have been more likely to find a loaf of rye bread on our tables.
+I didn’t grow up making or eating biscuits.
+You’d have been more likely to find a loaf of sourdough rye bread on our tables.
 Biscuits just aren’t as popular here in the Midwest as they are in the South.
 And really, that’s a mystery to me…. because they’re the best version of carbs in all their tender, buttery glory.

 cheese (optional but delicious!
 I used Emmi Kaltbach Le Crémeux, a creamy, semi-soft cheese that has loads of flavor.)

 How to Make Sourdough Discard Biscuits

 To make tall, extra flaky biscuits, we’re going to use a high proportion of butter (my favorite is Vermont Creamy cultured butter), an egg, and baking powder to help them rise to lofty heights.

 Whisk together sourdough discard and egg.

 In separate bowl, mix flour, baking powder, and salt.

 Next, grate your very cold (or frozen) butter and cheese.
 Use your hands to lightly rub the butter into the flour mixture, so that the flour starts sticking to the butter.
 Add cheese and toss.

 Pour in discard mixture and stir with spatula to incorporate.
 You’ll still have some dry bits.